NoOrientationProgramming/hello-world-stm32/README.md

 ## Architecture

 This repository contains the code running on the microcontroller.
-Highlighted in green.
+Highlighted in blue.
 Check out the [SingleWireTransfering() Gateway](https://github.com/NoOrientationProgramming/hello-world-stm32) as well!

 <p align="center">
   <kbd>